 Information in the Activity Digest email

-The digest email—when enabled during the Setup step of the Campaign Builder—will include the previous day’s reporting data, like the number of emails sent, open and click rates, and the amount of income generated if eCommerce360 is enabled.
+The digest email—when enabled during the Setup step of the Campaign Builder—will include the previous day’s reporting data, like the number of emails sent, open and click rates, and, if you've connected your store to MailChimp, the amount of income generated.
 It will also include the statistics pulled from the total opens, clicks, and sends for the overall workflow.

 - Sent: The number of emails from the workflow that were sent in the previous day